sententia/Cordova-Clone/README.md

 So the gates have just opened.
 Sententia will be building components of the api as needed for his apps.
 If you want one desperately please drop us a line.

+Please review to the version-history.md file for a more outlined list of progress

 Contributing
 =============